372 REVIEWS

 contact us phone

 Kidnapping is one of the most serious criminal charges you can face in Maryland.
 It involves the unlawful seizure, confinement, or transportation of a person against their will, often under threats, force, or deception.
 A conviction for kidnapping can result in severe penalties, including lengthy prison sentences.
-If you or a loved one are facing kidnapping charges, it's crucial to understand the legal framework and work with an experienced attorney who can help protect your rights.
+If you or a loved one are facing kidnapping charges, it's crucial to understand the legal framework and work with an experienced Maryland criminal lawyer who can help protect your rights.

 What Constitutes Kidnapping?